jessuni/shikwasa/README.md

 ## About

-Shikwasa is an **🚀ultra-lightweight**, **dependency-free** web audio player born for podcast.
-You may enjoy a podcast with occasional playback controls to get the best listening experience, just like I do - tweaking with handy forward/backward or speed buttons.
-But chances are traditional html audio players don't offer them - who would play music on 1.5x speed?
+Shikwasa is an web audio player born for podcast.
+If you're tired of using music players as a substitute to play podcast, you've come to the right place. **SAY NO** to players that does not even support podcast common features!

+- 🚀Ultra lightweight
+- 🐣Dependency free
+- 🏎Playback speed control
+- 🎮Skip forward/backward
+- 🎵Web Audio API
+- [ ] Podcast Chapters
+- [ ] Playlist

-If you are looking for the full power of Shikwasa player, but prefer customizing structures and styles of your own, check out [Shisa](https://github.com/jessuni/shisa)
+⚠️If you are looking for the full power of Shikwasa player, but prefer customizing structures and styles of your own, check out a more flexible framework that helps you build your own player[Shisa](https://github.com/jessuni/shisa)

-*...wait, explain this weird name to me!* In case you wonder, *Shikwasa* is the name of a popular citrus fruit from Okinawa, Japan. 🍊

 [**➡️DEMO here⬅️**](https://jessuni.github.io/shikwasa/)

-⚠️Note: The current documentation is in sync with this repo and may be ahead of its npm released version.
-For version-specific documentation, please view: [v1.0.6](https://github.com/jessuni/shikwasa/tree/v1.0.6)
 <details>
   <summary>📖Table of Contents</summary>